nmadd/AC3.3/lessons/html-and-css/intro-to-html-and-css-part-1/html-exercises.md

 <!-- @acxbank html-tags-button -->
 ### Q4. html-tags-button

-Write the html code to create a button that has no default behvaior.
+Write the html code to create a button that has no default behavior.
 Give the button the name "click-me" and the label "click here!"
 <!-- end @acxbank -->
 <!-- @acxbank html-tags-button-2 -->
 ### Q5. html-tags-button-2

 Think of how you could create a button that, when clicked on, links to www.google.com.
 Give the button the name "google-btn" and display the string *google* on the button.

-Write the html code to two ways to accomplish this.
+Write the html code to build this in two different ways.
 <!-- end @acxbank -->
 <!-- @acxbank html-tags-ul-li -->
 ### Q6. html-tags-ul-li